swerb420/grok721/docs/dune_dashboards.md

 These dashboards can be queried programmatically using the Dune API.
 Store the results in your database to correlate wallet profitability with gas prices, sentiment indicators and other market data.

+## Using the Dune free tier

+Dune's Community plan (as of 2025) permits unlimited query executions with a 40 requests/min rate limit and returns up to 1,000 rows per execution.
+This is enough to ingest historical data from all ten dashboards by batching the
+requests:

+- The largest dataset, **Gas Prices**, spans about 3&nbsp;million hourly rows.
+  Chunking by month requires roughly 100–200 executions.
+- Other dashboards contain fewer than 100&nbsp;k rows each, so the total volume across all dashboards is around 500&nbsp;k–600&nbsp;k rows (approximately 1–2&nbsp;GB of storage).
+- A full initial ingest completes in roughly two to four hours on a machine with 8&nbsp;GB of RAM and a 100&nbsp;GB SSD.
+- Daily refreshes typically take only 10–20&nbsp;minutes.

+Paid tiers are optional and mainly provide higher request rates or larger result limits.
+The free tier is otherwise sufficient for the workflows demonstrated in this repository.